 Concurrently, the team is conducting hydrodynamic modeling and scenario data analyses to better understand the physical and ecological effects of a surge barrier on the Hudson River estuary and provide the Army Corps with information to inform their study.
 The team has models of tides, wind waves, storm surge, and three-dimensional estuarine circulation, as well as a large database of historical simulations and hypothetical storm simulations and probabilities from a prior risk assessment study, which includes both coastal flooding and inland rain flooding along the Hudson.
 These modeling tools will be used to address specific questions of interest to end users, such as how different barriers would affect tidal range, salinity, stratification, wave impacts, or rain-driven flooding behind a closed barrier.

-Targeted End Users and Anticipated Products
+Targeted End Users

 The project advisory committee and workshops are engaging a range of organizations that could use the results in different ways.
 Targeted end users include non-profit organizations and research institutes invested in this topic, as well as the federal, state, and city offices in New Jersey and New York that have authority to manage coastal storm risks.
-The project is generating the following products:

 Project Scoping Session – held 3/25/2019